DevDs1989/2ndYearNotes/Elements of AI/Notes/Predicates.md

 - A predicate can be seen as a **propositional function**: it takes a variable as input and outputs a proposition.
 - Notation: $P(x)$, where $P$ is the predicate and $x$ is the subject variable.

-### Domain of Discourse

-- The **domain of discourse** specifies the set of values that the variable can take.
-- Example: If $x$ is an integer, then we only consider integer values for $x$.

 ### Multiple Variables

 - Predicates can have more than one variable.